 - Select the cylinder, click the Subtraction edit button, and click on the bottom of the cone.

-: If you have difficulty with this operation, try setting the height of the cone to be 1/16 in lower than that of the cylinder.
+If you have difficulty with this operation, try setting the height of the cone to be 1/16" lower than that of the cylinder.

-- Select File> Close from the menu to return to floor plan view and create another cylinder with the same diameter as the one created in step 1.
+- Select File> Close View from the menu to return to floor plan view.

-Position it so that both it and the chamfering tool occupy the same space in floor plan view.
+- Create another cylinder with the same diameter as the one created in step 1 (which was 24") and position it so that both it and the chamfering object created in the steps above occupy the same space in floor plan view.

-- Select 3D> Create Perspective View> Perspective Full Overview , then click on the chamfering tool and use the Move edit handle to move it so that it will intersect the top of the cylinder.
+- Select 3D> Create Perspective View> Perspective Full Overview , click on the chamfering object to select it, and use the Move edit handle to move it so that it will intersect the top of the cylinder.

 - In this example, a 24" tall cylinder is used and the chamfering tool is set at a height of 22" to create a 2" chamfer in the next step.

-- Click on the concrete cylinder at the bottom, click the Subtraction edit button, then click on the upper chamfer tool to remove the area intersected by this tool, creating a bevel.
+- Click on the concrete cylinder at the bottom, click the Subtraction edit button, then click on the upper chamfer object to remove the area intersected by this object, creating a bevel.

-You now have a completed concrete colunm with a beveled top edge.
+You now have a completed concrete column with a beveled top edge.